antixenoinitiative/axiwiki/weapons.md

 **Recommendation:** Great for scouts, viable for cyclops

+## Azimuth Enhanced AX Multi-Cannon

+the Azimuth pre-engineered multi-cannons have a slightly higher damage output but critically have an autoloader equipped, sustaining fire time.
+This comes with the consequence of signficantly higher heat generation.
+Combined with a xeno-scanner, these are viable for soloing up to a Basilisk and can also be very useful for heart-sniping on Medusa and even Hydra.

+**Recommendation:** Excellent for scouts, great for cyclops, viable for basilisk, have their uses above basilisk

 ## AX Missile Rack

 Okay, but very difficult to aim as they are slow moving and dumbfire only.
 Minimal ammo.